wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/waves-smart-contracts-overview.md

 * **Blockchain height**.
 There is height function in the global scope of a script which returns the blockchain height at the execution time.

 > :warning: Note that when the smart account validates order, it has access to the order fields only.
-It does not have access to global scope functions, including the mentioned `height` function.
+It does not have access to global scope blockchain-related [functions](/en/ride/functions/built-in-functions/blockchain-functions) and [variables](/en/ride/variables/built-in-variables), including account data storage.

 * **Key-value storage of any account**.